cinthylorein/Mycovirus_discovery_workflows/README.md

 1. Create an accession file, plain text with the names of your libaries, one per line.
 These can either be SRA run ids or Non-SRA libaries (!see section Non-SRA libaries).
 This will be used as the main input for the scripts.
 2. Download SRA e.g, `_pipeline_download_sra.sh` Note all the scripts will be renamed to reflect your project name.
 This can be skipped if you have generated the sequencing data yourself
 3. Check the that the raw reads have downloaded by looking in `/scratch/^your_root_project^/^your_project^/raw_reads` .
 You can use the `check_sra_downloads.sh` script to do this!
 Re-download any that are missing (make a new file with the accessions)
-4. Run read trimming, assembly and calculate contig abundance e.g, `JCOM_pipeline_trim_assembly_abundance.sh`.
+4. Run read trimming, assembly and calculate contig abundance e.g, `pipeline_trim_assembly_abundance.sh`.
 Trimming is currently setup for TruSeq3 PE and SE illumania libs and will also trim nextera (PE only).
 Check that all contigs are non-zero in size in `/project/^your_root_project^/^your_project^/contigs/final_contigs/`.
 It is advised to check trimming quality on atleast a subset of samples using the included fastqc scripts.
 Furthermore check the size of the trimmed read files to ensure that an excessive number of reads isn't being removed.
 5. Run blastxRdRp and blastxRVDB (these can be run simultaneously).
 Run Fastqc script to check quality and presence of adapters.
 6. Run blastnr and blastnt (these can be run simultaneously).
 Given an accession file this command will combine the blastcontigs from RdRp and RVDB and use it as input for nr and nt.
-As such you will notice there is only a single job ran for each instead of an array `JCOM_pipeline_blastnr.sh` `JCOM_pipeline_blastnt.sh`.
+As such you will notice there is only a single job ran for each instead of an array `pipeline_blastnr.sh` `pipeline_blastnt.sh`.
 Output is named after the -f file.
-7. Run the readcount script `JCOM_pipeline_readcount.sh`
+7. Run the readcount script `pipeline_readcount.sh`
 8. Generate a summary table (Anaconda is needed - see below).
 The summary table script will create several files inside `/project/^your_root_project^/^your_project^/blast_results/summary_table_creation`.
 The csv files are the summary tables - if another format or summary would suit you best let me know and we can sit down and develop it.
 You can specify accessions if you only want to run the summary table on a subset of runs -f as normal.
 IMPORTANT check both the logs files generated in the logs folder `summary_table_creation_TODAY_stderr.txt` and `summary_table_creation_TODAY_stout.txt` as this will let you know if any of the inputs were missing etc.

 The large files e.g., raw and trimmed reads and abundance files are stored in `/scratch/` while the smaller files tend to be in /project/